GoogleCloudPlatform/datashare-toolkit/api/README.md

 * create a custom role
 * assign the service account to the custom role
 * create a container image in Container Registry
-* deploy the CDS API to Cloud Run
+* deploy the Datashare API to Cloud Run

 **NOTE: If you delete the Deployment Manager template, it will NOT delete any of the resources that it creates (SA, custom role, container, Cloud Run deployment)**